01-02 - Foundations - Dig Foundation

 Implement mid-way alcoves for bracing stakes

 When there is a long length of foundation wall it is not sufficient to rely on the horizontal lumber bracing to hold the outer wall of the foundation straight and in the right location.
 It is necessary to implement some wooden bracing from the outer undisturbed soil.
 These are V shaped assemblies custom built to fit into the area where the weeping tile gets fitted.
+These need a bit of extra excavation, but this can be done manually rather than needing the digger to do it.

 Dig pipe trench from the building